Using vector layers

 Unlike the previous point, where the tool and its multiple options allowed us to correct the line, now the "Object" tool allows us to control the lines.

-When clicking on a line, the control points and a bounding box will appear that will allow us to access the modification options that we will see below.
+When you click on a line, the control points and a bounding box will appear that will allow us to access the modification options that we will see below.

-In the properties of the subtool we will find the following settings that will allow us:
+In the subtool properties we will find the following settings that will allow us to:

-But first, in order to use it we have to have the “Vector” option active in the “Selectable Object” dropdown menu.
+But first, to be able to use it we have to have the "Vector" option active in the "Selectable Object" drop-down menu.

 • MAIN COLOR